 More information regarding the Employability Performance Rating requirements will be provided during the grant agreement process and the reporting systems will be provided to you.
-However, an overview of the requirements can be found here: https://data.london.gov.uk/dataset/employability-performance-rating-epr-annual-ratings.
+However, an overview of the requirements can be found at: https://data.london.gov.uk/dataset/employability-performance-rating-epr-annual-ratings.

-14. Project Finance
+13. Project Finance

 Organisations may apply for grants of £20,000.
-There will be £400,000 of funding available for this round and it is envisaged that up to 20 organisations will be funded.
+There will be £183,000 of funding available for this round and it is envisaged that a maximum of nine organisations will be funded.